jonhiggs/ml67/doc/03-patching.md

 ## Rows

 The rows are a bit trickier than the columns so we'll do those first.
-The idea is to find an equivilent point on the board as the pin in the connector.
-There needs to be a diode between the switch and the Teensy.
+We need to find a point where we can solder which is electrically equivalent to that of the original header.
+Specifically, there needs to be a diode between the switch and the Teensy.
+If you patch directly into the point marked `R` on the board, you will bypass the diode and cause yourself problems during simultaneous keystrokes.

-The procedure I use to find the points to solder is:
+The procedure I used to find the points to solder is:

 1. Connect a jumper into the header for the pin you wish to find. (`R0` is the bottom-right pin. `R1` is to the left of that. `R2` is to the left of that, and so on until `R7`.)
-2. Find a point on the board with the row label you are looking for.
+2. Find a point on the board labelled the row you are looking for.
 3. With your multimeter, check for continuity between the header pin and the solder points between the keys.
 4. Once you have found one, check nearby for alternative points that may be better.
 You can sometimes follow the traces.
-5. Mark where you plan to connect to so you don't accidentally solder to the wrong position.
+5. Mark with the corner of a piece of tape where you plan to solder to.
+It is otherwise very easy to accidentally solder to the wrong position.
-6. Connect it to the Teensy.
+6. Solder the other end to the Teensy.

 ![Finding Rows](../images/finding_rows.png)